 It's all movement and it's all dance.
 Often times we think of dance as something graceful, that keeps beat with the music....we have a mental image of how that looks.
 Your movement may look like that, it may look quite different, it may be on the floor, in a chair, or jumping around.
 All are welcome....we all have days of feeling inspired to do each of those things, and all of those movements have space on the dance floor.
-When it's inspired from your curiosity and attuned to your needs...that's all that matters.
+When it's inspired from your curiosity, respectful of the space, and attuned to your needs...that's all that matters.
 There is no judgement, this is a safe space to play and learn.

 You'll learn how to tune in to your body....give it time..
 There is the external beat of the music you may be attending to or the internal beat of your heart, your breath.
 You don't have to be in tune with the music.
 Your dance, your movement, is your own to explore and express.

 Once again, this is about you.
 Choose something comfortable to move in, comfortable for you!
 Layers are great.
 Let your body pick what it prefers on the day of our event!

 It will vary....diverse and danceable.
 Some songs you will love, some may not resonate with you.
 The music has been chosen to set a mood, to evoke emotion and energy.
 Maybe some African drums, an old Motown hit, some disco, classical piano, Bossa Nova, a waltzy tune.....lots of variety.

 Another way this practice is practice for life.....sometimes things are amazing, sometimes less than inspiring....how do you show up regardless?
 The music will start slow, then will take you on a fun path, returning you to a calm place to head out the door.

 Everyone is welcome.
 You may be injured and need to dance in a chair or on the floor.
 It's about movement.....however small or big.
 Sometimes the dance is happening more on the inside than anyone would be able to see on the outside.